 Many of these skills, being movers and shakers in their time who can still make it happen, are now keen to rejoin a team and work for a steady fee to bring in results.
 Hence the choice is there at least in the short term to be able to chose from the “best” without the “invest”.

 We also discussed the world wide latency that is evident generally in people’s ability to plan and change and move on new strategies.
 A consensus also offered is that this is now limited by relentless focus on process automation and wide use of cheaper process labour that discourages initiative and innovative thinking.
 The knowledge workers and middle management who are responsible for now are much more skilled at concentrating on getting logical efficiencies and KPI driven results so a large gap has opened on innovation.

 Looking forward with these work practices and markets changing rapidly, we also pondered the folly that conservative XYGENs, making up much of the middle managements, may be displacing aging experience that is flexible and still current and comes without attitude and and often at lower cost to make it happen.

 So seems as business leaders we need to rethink and fix this problem if our businesses are to survive another generation.
 Our XYGENS must plan well the takeover completely as the old guys let go or drop off the perch.

 How can we take holidays in the middle of recession.
 Just do it, I say and why not if you can get away with it?
 It is is a great thing but you sure come back to earth when you find it all there waiting for you.
 But I am back now and here is a quick round up the last month and some stuff on whats’ to come.

 My Quote for this month

-This week, I had a meeting with a client to review the requirements for a BI project.
-Turns out that most of the points we asked were responded with "please put it as an option in the proposal".
-What this tells is that the client doesn't know what they want at all.
-[Continue]
+This week, I had a meeting with the finance depattment of client to review their requirements for a project to change their Business Repoting process.
+Turns out that most of the points we asked were responded with “please put it as an option in the proposal”.
+What this indicates is that clients don’t know what they want at all and go fishing.
+Continue reading